2MoPLZ/TunnelMate/TC275/README.md

 - Defines packets used for UART communication with the Main ECU.

 **configurationIsr.h**
-- Defines interrupt priorities and Task Ownership Sections (TOS).
+- Defines interrupt priorities and ISR Provider.
 ---
 ### Driver Files
 **Button_Driver.c**